BlackTechWarrior/Java-final-project/README.md

   <li><strong>Enhanced Security</strong>: Implemented password masking during input, significantly improving security and user privacy.</li>
   <li><strong>Automated Scheduling</strong>: Replaced manual schedule editing with an intelligent auto-assign feature:
     <ul>
-      <li>Employees can input their availability</li>
+      <li>Employees can input their availability and also update it later on</li>
       <li>Schedules are automatically generated based on employee availability</li>
       <li>Implemented a constraint to ensure no more than two team leads are scheduled simultaneously</li>
     </ul>
   </li>
-  <li><strong>Improved User Experience</strong>: The application now more closely emulates real-life work scheduling systems, making it more intuitive and user-friendly.</li>
+  <li><strong>Improved User Experience</strong>: The application now more closely emulates real-life work scheduling systems, making it more intuitive and user-friendly. <br>One example would be through "pings".
+Employees can "ping" a manager and wait for a response.</li>
 </ol>

 <h2>Technical Highlights</h2>